Case Studies

 Frequent Flyers program

-Bird’s loyal customers pay just €1 for a 15 minute ride!
-The centerpiece of Bird’s loyalty features, customers are encouraged to ride more with incentives like bigger discounts and better perks.
-In other words, the more you ride, the more you get!
-This fulfills the ‘Lucky Loyalty effect’, where customers feel that their rewards should scale with loyalty.
+Bird’s loyal customers are driving the company toward 35 million annual trips across its global fleet.
+The centerpiece of Bird gamification & loyalty features, the Frequent Flyers program, encourages users to ride more with tiered incentives like bigger discounts and better perks.
+As of 2026, the strategy remains simple: the more you ride, the more you get!
+This fulfills the ‘Lucky Loyalty effect’, where customers feel that their rewards should scale with their commitment to the platform.

-Free rides to the polls/polluted days
+Free rides to the polls and for the community

 micromobility apps maximize rides